Anger In PTSD: Reasons And How To Manage It?

 These help your nerves relax and allow you to overcome your irritability, anger, and aggressive instincts.

-5 – Online Anger Management Lessons
+5. Online Anger Management Classes

 If you feel like your post-traumatic anger is persistent and is damaging your health and relationships, feel free to reach out for help.
-One of the most effective ways to do this is by enrolling in anger management classes.
+One of the most effective ways to do this is by enrolling in online anger management classes.

 These classes are designed especially to help you fight your rage and give you useful tips to keep yourself in check.
 The courses that are available vary from a duration of 4 hours to 52 hours and you can choose to enroll in any one depending on the amount of help and support you feel like you need.